Fairmile B motor launch: Service

 During the Siege of Malta, they were used to sweep a narrow channel ahead of heavier minesweepers which widened the channel.
 The heavier minesweepers were initially the remnants of the Malta trawler force, then fleet minesweepers that arrived with a convoy from Gibraltar.
 The launches were able to pass over the mines whereas many trawler losses had been caused by the leading ship hitting a mine.

 A number served in the St Nazaire Raid as assault transports, but their light construction meant that they suffered heavily; 12 B motor launches were lost in the action, out of 16 deployed.

 During the Normandy landings a number of MLs were designated as navigation launches.
 These motor launches guided the landing craft onto the correct beaches.
 For this task the craft were fitted with splinter mats at the front for added protection.
-The main armament - the 3-pounder gun - was moved to the bow, an Oerlikon 20 mm cannon was fitted amidships and a Bofors 40 mm gun was installed at the stern.
+An Oerlikon 20 mm cannon was fitted amidships and a Bofors 40 mm gun was installed at the stern.
 Smoke canister apparatus was installed at the rear of the craft and the number of depth charges was reduced.
 See main picture above of ML303 in this configuration.

 Many were built as rescue motor launches with small sickbays aft of the engine room coaming, and classified as RML (rescue motor launch).
 These were numbered in the series RML492 to RML500, and RML511 to RML553.
 Several more were converted to use as War Office ambulance launches with larger sickbays.

 British Colonial or Commonwealth-built Fairmile B motor launches

 Canadian built Fairmiles

 Originally designed for the Royal Navy (RN) by W.J.
-Holt of the British Admiralty and built by British boatbuilder Fairmile Marine, during the Second World War 88 Fairmile B motor launches, with slight modifications for Canadian climatic and operational conditions, were built in Canada for service with the RCN in home waters.
-The first thirty-six Canadian Fairmile B type were designated and painted up as CML 01-36 (coastal motor launch).
-Eight Canadian Fairmiles (Q 392-Q 399) were built by Le Blanc for the RN and were transferred under Lend-Lease to the US Navy.
-The US Navy used the Canadian-built Fairmiles as submarine chasers (SC1466-1473).
+Holt of the Admiralty and built by British boat builder Fairmile Marine, during the Second World War, 88 Fairmile B motor launches, with slight modifications for Canadian climatic and operational conditions, were built in Canada for service with the RCN in home waters.
+The first thirty-six Canadian Fairmile B type were designated and painted up as CML 01 to 36 (coastal motor launch).
+Eight Canadian Fairmiles (Q392 – Q399) were built by Le Blanc for the RN and were transferred under Lend-Lease to the US Navy.
+The US Navy used the Canadian-built Fairmiles as submarine chasers (SC1466–1473).

 Other British Colonial or Commonwealth built Fairmiles

-At least two were built in the British colony of Bermuda, home to the dockyard and Admiralty house of the North America and West Indies Station, by what was to become Burland, Conyers & Marirea, Ltd.
+At least two (ML 368 and ML 369) were built in the Imperial fortress colony of Bermuda, home to the base, dockyard and Admiralty house of the America and West Indies Station, by what was to become Burland, Conyers & Marirea, Ltd.

-New Zealand built 12 boats.
-These were used in New Zealand waters and around the Solomon Islands, and included HMNZS Maori and Kahu.